soulfern/Hiraganized/README.md

 ## ✨ How it works

 1. Press the global capture hotkey.
-2. Drag to select a region of the screen containing Japanese text.
+2. Drag to select a region of the screen containing Japanese kanji.
 3. The selected region is scanned and each kanji (and compounds) is looked up, then shown in a compact popup.

 ## 💠 Features